10 Ways to Annoy a Food Allergy Parent

 - Ask me if a certain type of food is safe for my child.
 For example: “Chocolate chip cookies are OK, right?”
 Please know that there is absolutely no food that I can definitely say is safe for my children in the absence of a label or more information than just the type of food.
 Even if my kid doesn’t have an apple allergy, I can’t even tell you that all apples are safe.
 For example, even cut fruit could be cross-contaminated with my child’s allergen if the person who prepared it didn’t take precautions.

 - Ask me whether my child will outgrow his allergy.
-Yeah, because along with being a master at reading ingredient labels, food allergy parents can also predict the future.
+As much as we would like to know, unfortunately, we don’t.
 (Plus, most kids won’t outgrow peanut or tree nut allergies, and more and more kids are not outgrowing allergies to other foods.
 Your asking us this question is rubbing salt in the wound.)

 - Email me just as you’re starting a food-related activity at school to see whether a certain type of food is safe for my child (also see #1).
 Although as food allergy parents, we’re tied to our cell phones, especially when our kids aren’t